Conor-Scott/Address-Book2/README.md

 - REST Extension in VSCode to test database queries
 - MongoDB database to store the Addresses

+To run the code you'll need a mongoDB server instance running.

+You'll need to run the following lines on a terminal with node.js installed:

+- npm install express
+- npm install mongoose
+- npm install react
+- npx create-react-app

+and to run the express server:

+> npm run runDev

+and to run the react front end:

+> npm run start

 ### Displays Addresses with people's information

 <br>